-Town of Norfolk Underground Tank Replacement
+Underground Tank Replacement Project

-An unforeseen delay occurred when a 2 week lead time from the manufacturer extended to 8 weeks.
-CommTank proposed removing the UST, backfilling the excavation with pea stone and setting up a temporary aboveground storage tank to provide fuel to the emergency generator and boiler for the duration of the delay.
+A project delay occurred when a two-week lead time from the product manufacturer extended to 8 weeks.
+Based on our experience as a quality contractor, CommTank proposed removing the tank, backfilling the excavated site area with pea stone and setting up a temporary above ground storage tank to provide fuel to the emergency generator and boiler for the duration of the delay.

-Two hundred feet of piping was demolished in the boiler room and the new Pryco day tank and Preferred Utilities pump set were installed on newly constructed cement pads.
+Two hundred feet of piping was demolished in the boiler room of the building and the new Pryco day tank and Preferred Utilities pump set were installed on newly constructed concrete pads.
 The new equipment produced a humming noise that could be heard in the adjoining classroom and needed to be addressed.
 The original engineering plan did not account for the proximity of the new fuel lines to the classroom.
-The solution required the installation of nylon gearing in the pump set to replace the original bronze gears.
+The solution required installation of nylon gearing in the pump set to replace the original bronze gears.
 Additionally, flex couplings were installed above the pumps to reduce the transfer of vibration to the wall brackets, and shock mount feet were added to the base of the pump set frame to minimize vibration.

 The Veeder-Root fuel tank inventory monitor/leak detector was installed in the boiler room and connected to the UST sump.
 The system has a 7” LCD touch screen with a 16:9 aspect ratio.
 The console continually monitors all probes and sensors, reporting not only normal operating conditions, but also systems malfunctions and failures.

 CommTank performed tank and line tightness testing at the completion of the project to ensure the fuel system was safe to operate and provided training to the Class A/B Operator.
 After transferring fuel to the new UST, the temporary aboveground storage tank was disconnected and removed.